tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - Your goal is perpetual, you always need more and more and you will never get it.
 - You're afraid that I leave and revolt.
 You're afraid of change.
 - This job is bullshit, we're just pretending to work, not creating any value and fixing problems that shouldn't exist.
+- Repetition doesn't transform a lie into a truth.